-The robustness and accuracy of the valuation is dependent on the above assumptions as disclosed in Notes 18 to 20 of the financial statements.
+The robustness and accuracy of the valuation is dependent on the above assumptions as disclosed in Note 17 and 18 of the financial statements.

 Given the long-tail nature of the business, premium revenue is recognised over multiple periods and so there remains judgement in determining the premium earnings and in calculating UPR.